 Lastly, Sharzi and Brinchman (2008) report a significant number of optically classified star forming galaxies with strong He II λ4686 emission around z~0-0.4.
 They were able to recreate this emission assuming 0.2 Z⊙ in their simulations.
 We find that peak He II λ4686 emission does not change significantly as we range from 0.2 to 5.0 Z⊙.
 The peak log(WHe II) varies from 1.2 with low metallicity to 1.1 with high metallicity.
 We find, however, that this emission does not occur in the range of local galaxies.
 Adopting dusty conditions, we find that peak He II λ4686 emission occurs in top right corner of the LOC plane—a region of extreme density and photon flux.
 Nonetheless, we do see minimal (log(WHe II) = 0.2) emission in our 0.2 Z⊙ simulations around log(U) < -2 and low density.
 Thus, we suggest that perhaps there are low metallicity pockets within these local galaxies which contribute to their overall He II λ4686 emission.

-5.2 Implications on high z galaxies
+5.2 Implications on high-z galaxies

 We move now to discussing our low-metallicity and dust-free simulations in the context of high-z literature.
 High-z star forming galaxies produce measureable high-ionization emission lines.
 They have densities on average an order of magnitude higher than those found in the local universe (Shirazi, Brinchmann, and Rahmati 2014).